rileygelwicks/modules-22/w07-rails/d1-dusk-associations/README.md

 ### Set Up

-1. In the terminal, set up a new Rails app called `practice`:
+1. In the Terminal, set up a new Rails app called `practice_associations`:

   ```
-  $ rails new practice -d postgresql
+  $ rails new practice_associations -d postgresql
-  $ cd practice
+  $ cd practice_associations
   $ rake db:create
   ```

-2. Also in the terminal, from the root of your Rails app, generate two models, `Owner` and `Pet`:
+2. Also in the Terminal, from the root of your Rails app, generate two models, `Owner` and `Pet`:

   ```
   $ rails g model Owner name:string